ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 =========================================================

-In the previous section, we created two identities - `Isabella and Balaji` - and then completed a full lifecycle of 1 paper.
+In the previous section, we created two identities - `Isabella and Balaji` - and then completed a full lifecycle of one paper.
 Let's create a fabric gateway for Isabella and Balaji and then submit some more transactions.

-**1.** Within VSCode, go to the IBM Blockchain Platform extension.
+**1.** Within VSCode, go to the IBM Blockchain Platform Extension.
 One of the sections you'll see is called `Fabric Gateways`.
 If you click on the gear icon in the bottom left, select `Command Pallette..`.
 You'll be given a prompt and you can enter this command below :